kwokyto/anonymous-telegram-bot/README.md

 8. From the AWS Console, select AWS DynamoDB.
 9. Under "Tables", ensure that the "AnonChatTable" table has been created.
 10. Re-register with `/register`, and registration should be successful.

+## Future Developments
+- Improved welcome message to assist the registration process and what to expect and do next